s3cr3tmyth/KeepOff/README.md

 3) MacOS

 Steps:
+1) Add sites you want to block in separate lines inside sites.txt
-1) Run KeepOffMacApp.py with root permissions.
+2) Run KeepOffMacApp.py with root permissions.
-2) Build using python3 setup.py py2app
+3) Build using python3 setup.py py2app
-3) Run app from dist/ folder created at the parent direcotry.
+4) Run app from dist/ folder created at the parent directory.